 Open Campus Operations

-Our plan is for Main Campus to remain open in the spring.
-Residence halls, Charles Library, the TECH Center, Campus Recreation and other services that support student life will continue to be available for in-person use.
+Residence halls, Charles Library, the TECH Center, Campus Recreation and other services that support student life are available for in-person use.
 In addition, a full slate of online resources, including the Career Center, Wellness Resource Center and Tuttleman Counseling Services, will continue to be available.

 The university’s attendance policy has been standardized to accommodate students who are ill or are required to self-quarantine for a period of time due to the COVID-19 pandemic.